NVIDIA/NeMo-Framework-Launcher/README.md

 #### 6.8.5.
 DreamBooth Export

-For Dreambooth, the export script generates three different optimized inference models.
+For DreamBooth, the export script generates three different optimized inference models.
 The first model is the VAE Decoder, the second model is the UNet, and the third model is the CLIP Encoder.

 1. In the `defaults` section of `conf/config.yaml`, update the `export` field to point to the desired Stable Diffusion